 Scholarship Enrollment and Renewal Standards

 - During semesters that students are receiving scholarships, they must be full time (i.e., enrolled in at least 12 credit hours per semester during fall and spring semesters).
-Scholarship recipients generally need to be enrolled in more than 12 credit hours in order to meet renewal criteria and should refer to their scholarship acceptance form for details regarding those criteria.
+Scholarship recipients generally need to complete more than 12 credit hours per semester in order to meet renewal criteria and should refer to their scholarship acceptance form for details regarding those criteria.

 - Students may apply their MSU scholarships to study away programs approved by the Study Away Office and should confer with the Study Away Office and the Office of Student Financial Aid to coordinate their plans.